 An air conduction test determines how well you hear tones at low and high frequencies.
 Bone conduction testing helps to find out if your hearing loss originates from the outer/middle ear or from the inner ear.
 Speech testing allows us to confirm the results of a pure tone test and determine the lowest level at which you recognize words and speech.

 In addition to these tests, our audiologists may examine your ear canal (otoscopy) and measure the function of your middle ear and eardrum (tympanometry).
-With the results of these exams, our experts can determine if your hearing loss is conductive, sensorineural, or both (link to hearing loss page).
+With the results of these exams, our experts can determine if your hearing loss is conductive, sensorineural, or both.

 It’s important to check with your health insurance company before coming in for a diagnostic hearing evaluation.
 Most companies cover the exam, but some may require a referral.